jereinhardt/feste/README.md

-:email: Feste is an easy way to give your users the ability to manage email subscriptions in your Rails applications.
+:email: Feste is an easy way to give your users the ability to manage email subscriptions in your Rails application.

 ## Installation